 One significant 2020 update was more about subtraction than addition.
 A recent update to Pages, Numbers, and Keynote removed the ability to upload documents from these apps to a WebDAV server.
 Anyone who once ran one of those for their business now has to seek alternatives.

-This year, we saw Apple continue to push the iPad Pro's functionality closer to that of a laptop.
+In 2020 we saw Apple continue to push the iPad Pro's functionality closer to that of a laptop.
 Early in the year, the company added mouse and touchpad support to the iPadOS versions of the iWork apps. iPad owners who use the Magic Keyboard, a wireless mouse, or other cursor options can now use the iWork apps just as they would on a Mac.